 Unsurprisingly, there are a few small strings attached - but I think you will find them quite reasonable.
 I know I did when I decided to get my own score for free a couple of weeks ago.

 Before I get into the free scores, I want explain what credit scores are and why you should know yours.
-But, if you just want get your score ASAP, here you go:

 What Are Credit Scores And Credit Reports?